Support Us

 Interdisciplinary research is providing new insights into the psychological consequences of poverty and downstream impacts on social and economic development.
 Through collaborations across psychology, economics, and other disciplines, this work is producing evidence with the potential to shape programs and policies designed to improve lives and promote well-being.

-On Friday, April 26, 2024 CEGA’s sixth annual Psychology and Economics of Poverty (PEP) Convening will bring researchers, implementing partners, and policymakers together to share original work in this space.
-This event will take place in person at UC Berkeley.
-Participants who cannot join in person may attend the convening virtually via livestream.
+On Friday, April 26, 2024 CEGA held its sixth annual Psychology and Economics of Poverty (PEP) Convening bringing together researchers, implementing partners, and policymakers together to share original work.
+This event took place in person at UC Berkeley with an option to attend virtually via livestream.

 Agenda

 Speakers denoted by italics and an asterisk.
 Co-authors listed in alphabetical order denoted by †.
 Short Q&A to follow each presentation and general discussion to follow certain sessions.
-Please find a PDF of the detailed agenda linked here and an overview below.
+Please find a PDF of the detailed agenda linked here as well as slides and recordings linked below.

 Session 1 – Exploring Cognition: Socioeconomic and Environmental Impacts